Malivil/TTT-Randomat-20/README.md

 _randomat_election_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
 _randomat_election_winner_credits_ - Default: 2 - The number of credits given as a reward, if appropriate.\
 _randomat_election_vamp_turn_innocents_ - Default: 0 - Whether Vampires turn innocents.
 Otherwise, turns traitors.\
-_randomat_election_show_votes_ - Default: 1 - Whether to show who each player voted for in chat.
+_randomat_election_show_votes_ - Default: 1 - Whether to show who each player voted for in chat.\
+_randomat_election_trigger_mrpresident_ - Default: 0 - Whether to trigger Get Down Mr. President if an Innocent wins.

 ## Everything is as fast as Flash now!
 (XX% faster)
 Causes everything (movement, firing speed, timers, etc.) to run a configurable amount faster than normal